Common Ground is a creative and social project within the CCA, comprising both a physical space and a programme of activities.

-The project was developed from CCA’s open-source model.
-This approach lays the foundations for Common Ground’s open and mutual practice with refugees and those in the asylum process to develop the autonomous use of the space and direction of the project.
+Common Ground was developed from CCA’s open-source model.
+This approach lays the foundations for the project’s open and mutual practice with forced migrants, refugees and those in the asylum process to develop the autonomous use of the space and direction of the project.
 In our first year, we focused on widening engagement through our consultation and collaboration with community members and a variety of local groups and organisations across Glasgow.
+Since this period we have been working to develop a core year-round programme in order to provide more creative opportunities for communities across the city.

 - Cultivate and develop a thriving social space for connection, creativity and collaboration